Living with Alzheimer's disease

 Trusted information about helping someone with longer term confusion.

 The role of a GP

-Your GP (general practitioner) is usually the first person you go to if you’re sick.
-GPs coordinate your healthcare and can look after you throughout your life.
+Your GP (general practitioner) is usually the first person to go to if you’re sick.
+GPs coordinate your healthcare - watch this video to learn more.

 Incontinence – an overview

 Incontinence can often be cured, or at least treated and managed.
 There’s no need to be embarrassed about it – the first step is to talk to your doctor.

 Life after a heart attack

 Cardiac rehabilitation can help you to recover and resume a normal life as soon as possible after having a heart attack or heart surgery.
 Find out how to manage after a heart attack.

 If you have urinary incontinence (trouble controlling your bladder), a simple lifestyle change or treatment may be all that’s needed to cure or improve it, or to help you manage the condition.
 Learn more here.